Republicans and Democrats battle for control of Congress as Americans cast final votes

 HOUSE DEMOCRATS POISED TO EXPAND MAJORITY, AS REPUBLICANS WARN AGAINST AOC TAKEOVER

+“We are ready legally … to protect our democracy for any skullduggery that the president may try,” Pelosi said.

+In the Senate, Democrats were also counting on winning seats in states that Trump carried in 2016.

-"Today is the day we elect new, accountable leadership to represent the place we love so much," tweeted Steve Bullock, the Democratic governor in Montana, trying to defeat Republican Sen. Steve Daines.
+"Today is the day we elect new, accountable leadership to represent the place we love so much," tweeted Steve Bullock, the Democratic governor in Montana trying to defeat Republican Sen. Steve Daines.
 "Let’s go -- make sure you use your voice today."

 In Michigan, Republicans are trying to oust Democratic Sen. Gary Peters, with a win by John James.